scottlackey/exhibitor/README.md

 ## Module Description

-This module downloads a POM file for exhibitor and uses it as the configuration for a Maven build resulting in  a .jar file in the installation directory.
+This module includes a POM file for exhibitor and uses it as the configuration for a Maven build resulting in  a .jar file in the installation directory.
 The configuration options available in the exhibitor config file exhibitor.properties can be passed through from the manifest calling the class.